Automatic Transmission Cable End Bushing for VW Tiptronic Transmission

 1999 - 2014 Jetta Clasico (Mexico)

-Please Note: This bushing only fits the original metal cable end found on the five speed Tiptronic automatic transmission shift cable (1J0 713 265L, 265N and 8N0 713 265A).
-Please contact us if you have a bad bushing with a different transmission.
+Please Note: This bushing only fits the original metal cable end found on the five and six speed Tiptronic automatic transmission shift cable (1J0 713 265L, 265N and 8N0 713 265A).
+Please contact us with your VIN if you have a bad bushing with a different transmission.

 International shipping: USPS shipping is currently suspended due to their system's backlogs.
 In these uncertain times we recommend the slightly more expensive but much faster FedEx International Economy® service.
 FedEx will likely collect local taxes upon delivery.
 Also, for Canada, the new USMCA trade agreement will reduce taxes and duties on this item.